 One of the UK’s largest software companies, which is also included in the FTSE 250 (the index of the largest London Stock Exchange-traded companies), is specializing in the business-to-business services for various online betting and casino operators.
 To get a better list of the companies Playtech is working with, it is recommended to check the bookies listed at topsportbettingsites.com and see the overall magnitude of the industry.
 Today the company together with its online betting partners, like Coral, is getting into a completely new niche – Virtual Sports.

 Unikrn, an eSports betting company, is trying to revolutionize the way people bet online and it tries to do it from every possible angle.
-First of all, it only services electronic sports aka professional computer games, such as Dota 2, Counter-Strike, League of Legends and so on.
+First of all, it only services electronic sports aka professional computer games, such as Dota 2, Counter-Strike, League of Legends, and so on.
 Secondly, instead of going through regular Venture Capital funding rounds, the Nevada-based company has decided to raise the capital via an Initial Coin Offering.
-This means that the company will not only let the general public own its shares, but will enable a better access to eSports betting via its coin system.
+This means that the company will not only let the general public own its shares, but will enable better access to eSports betting via its coin system.

 Brick and mortar houses

 Even though the online sector is growing very quickly, the offline sector is still adding groundbreaking technology into its operations.
 One of the key challenges for the casinos was the determination of the “dangerous” players or simply the blacklisted ones.
-Today many casinos are relying on the face recognition technologies that help them prevent unwanted customers.
+Today many casinos are relying on face recognition technologies that help them prevent unwanted customers.

 The world we live in today is currently a home for billions of cameras that are mostly designed for monitoring.
 In the very close future, these cameras can be powered by face recognition technology and be used for all-purpose, starting with advertising and going for various terrorism prevention methods.